drtchops/Archipelago/worlds/astalon/docs/en_Astalon.md

 ## What Astalon items can appear in other players' worlds?

 Any key items as noted above can appear in other players' worlds.
-If enabled, max health pickups, attack pickups, and red door unlocks will also appear.
+If enabled, max health pickups, attack pickups, and key door unlocks will also appear.

 ## What does another world's item look like in Astalon?

-Items retain their original appearance.
-You won't know if an item is for another player until you collect it.
-Once collected, an Amulet of Sol icon will be shown in the in-game item box telling you what the item was.
+Items for your world or another Astalon world will appear as the actual item.
+Items for other worlds will appear as a blue orb.